PGmacs

 Editing a column value

 Note that PGmacs tells you the column type when prompting for the new value.
-You must specify a value in the format accepted by PostgreSQL for that type (check the current value as displayed in the minibuffer if you’re unsure of the exepcted format).
+You must specify a value in the format accepted by PostgreSQL for that type (check the current value as displayed in the minibuffer if you’re unsure of the expected format).

 For certain column types and very long column values, it may be more convenient to use the widget-based editing interface to edit a column value.
 Move the cursor to the relevant column value and type w.
 This will open a dedicated buffer with an editing widget suitable for that column’s type, as illustrated below for an HSTORE key->value map.